fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 not have looked at Appendix 3, Plugin Sampler Pack, on page 163.
 If you

-enjoyed this chapter, it deserves your time to at least skim through it.
+enjoyed this lab, it deserves your time to at least skim through it.
 Then,

 Appendix 4, Packaging and Distributing Python Projects, on page 175 provides